Direct Line magazine

 a man cleans the inside of a car

-It doesn’t matter how clean your car is outside, you’re not going to appreciate it if you’re sitting in a stinking mess.
+It doesn't matter how clean your car is outside; you won’t appreciate it if the inside is smelly and messy.

 Clear out the clutter

-First thing to do is to get rid of that festering sandwich crust from inside the door pocket along with the rotting banana skin from under the front seat and any other rubbish that you’ve abandoned.
+The first thing to do is to get rid of that festering sandwich crust from inside the door pocket, the rotting banana skin from under the front seat and any other rubbish that you (or your family) have abandoned.

-Then remove the stale gym kit that’s been in the boot since last January when your New Year’s Resolution was still holding strong.
-This will also save you money: car makers spend millions shaving weight from their cars because a lighter car is a more economical one.
+Then remove the stale gym kit that’s been in the boot since last January when your New Year’s resolution was still holding strong.
+This will also save you money in the long run: car makers spend millions shaving weight from their cars because a lighter car is more economical.

 Get your mats out

-It’s a hard, thankless life being a car mat.
-But they’re designed to be trampled all over so a bit of soap and water shouldn’t hurt.
+It’s a hard, thankless life being a car mat, but they’re designed to be trampled all over so a bit of soap and water shouldn’t hurt.
 Check your car’s handbook just in case, but the majority can be washed.
-Spray on an interior cleaner, wash it off with a hose pipe, then hang them out and they could well be dry by the time you’ve finished doing the rest of the car.
+Spray on an interior cleaner, wash it off with a hose pipe, then hang them out and if the weather’s on your side they could well be dry by the time you’ve finished doing the rest of the car.

 Cleaning the car’s ventilation system